 How much should I tip local movers

 Even when moving locally, movers are tasked with handling your personal belongings, and they do most of the backbreaking physical labor so that you don’t have to.
 If you are happy with your movers and you want to tip them for their service (which let’s set this straight: it isn’t required, but is common practice!), there is no set rule.
-The acceptable average tip amount for local moves is 5% even though some say that for the amount of hours movers put in 10% or 15% are a standard.
+The acceptable average tip amount for local moves is 10% even though some say that for the amount of hours movers put in, 15% or 20% is a standard.
 In any case, make sure to equally divide the tip between the movers.

 How much should I tip long distance movers

 When a crew of workers is involved in moving your belongings over a number of days, the moving bill can really add up.
 In these instances, are you really expected to tip 15% on such a big invoice?
 Many national moving companies will repeat the standard reply when asked that tipping is not expected and is very much up to the individual customer.

 But again, let’s be honest: these movers are definitely exerting a lot of effort on your behalf, maybe even spending days on the road or driving through the night.
 Many people say they like to take into consideration how carefully their belongings were moved into their new home and if their stuff arrived on time before deciding on any tip amount.
 It is certainly a good idea to check your belongings for any breakage or damage before you pay your movers and send them away, but it’s good to budget ahead for your tip.
 There’s another thing to take into consideration when tipping LD movers.
 The gap between pick up and drop off can stretch up to 30 days (where your belongings spend time in storage), and the team might change as well.
 Who and when do you tip?
 The answer is… both, and it’s up to you decide how much.